cp-algorithms/cp-algorithms/src/algebra/euclid-algorithm.md

 Given that Fibonacci numbers grow exponentially, we get that the Euclidean algorithm works in $O(\log \min(a, b))$.

 Another way to estimate the complexity is to notice that $a \bmod b$ for the case $a \geq b$ is at least $2$ times smaller than $a$, so the larger number is reduced at least in half on each iteration of the algorithm.
+Applying this reasoning to the case when we compute the GCD of the set of numbers $a_1,\dots,a_n \leq C$, this also allows us to estimate the total runtime as $O(n + \log C)$, rather than $O(n \log C)$, since every non-trivial iteration of the algorithm reduces the current GCD candidate by at least a factor of $2$.

 ## Least common multiple